 You could add cilantro to the dressing or use it as a garnish.
 Parsley or chives work as well.

-how to serve loaded roasted potatoes with bacon
+how to serve loaded potatoes

 As I mentioned above, these potatoes would make a fantastic appetizer for gatherings.
 You could also make them as a dinner side with chicken, beef or fish.